tahcia/chrome/README.md

 **1. Download the latest release**

-Go to [Releases](https://github.com/tahcia/chrome/releases) and download the latest `tahcia-extension.zip`.
+Go to [Releases](https://github.com/tahcia/chrome/releases) and download the latest `tahcia.zip`.
 Unzip it anywhere on your machine.

 **2. Load it into Chrome**